 |Interest rate||Monthly principal and interest||Total interest, life of the loan|

-To calculate the effect of making extra payments (each month, annually, or one time), try Bankrate’s mortgage amortization calculator.
-Input the loan amount, term and interest rate, then click the “show amortization schedule” button, which reveals a section that lets you calculate what happens when you pay extra.
-Play around with it.
+To calculate the effect of making extra payments (each month, annually or one time), use Bankrate’s mortgage amortization calculator.
+Input the loan amount, term and interest rate, then click the “show amortization schedule” button, which reveals a section that lets you calculate what happens when you make extra payments.

 When a shorter loan term may leave you short

 Having all your money tied up in your home can be risky.
 Many financial experts recommend having at least three to six months of emergency savings set aside in case you lose your job or cannot work for extended periods.

 Instead of refinancing a mortgage, you could contribute more money toward a 401(k) plan or an IRA account, or beef up your emergency savings fund.
 The latter approach helps you avoid using credit cards and incurring more debt at a higher interest rate.

 “Mortgage debt is low-cost debt, and pouring more money into an illiquid asset – your home – may do more to limit your financial flexibility than enhance it,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “Money in the bank will pay the bills; home equity will not.”